2025 Sun Belt Conference Football Championship Game

-The 2025 Sun Belt Conference Football Championship Game will be a college football game played on December 5, 2025 to determine the champion of the Sun Belt Conference for the 2025 season.
-It will be the seventh edition of the Sun Belt Conference Football Championship Game.
-The game will be played at 7:00 p.m.
+The 2025 Sun Belt Conference Football Championship Game was a college football game played on December 5, 2025, to determine the champion of the Sun Belt Conference for the 2025 season.
+It was the seventh edition of the Sun Belt Conference Football Championship Game.
+The game was played at 7:00 p.m.
 EST on ESPN.
-The game will feature the James Madison Dukes, the East Division champions, against the West Division champions.
-Sponsored by Credit Union 1 and Visit Pensacola, the game will officially be named the 2025 Credit Union 1 Sun Belt Football Championship presented by Visit Pensacola.
+The game featured the James Madison Dukes, the East Division champions, against Troy Trojans, the West Division champions.
+Sponsored by Credit Union 1 and Visit Pensacola, the game was officially named the 2025 Credit Union 1 Sun Belt Football Championship presented by Visit Pensacola.

 Teams

 James Madison Dukes

 James Madison clinched the East Division on November 15, 2025, after they beat Appalachian State and Coastal Carolina lost to Georgia Southern.

-West Division champions
+Troy Trojans

-Southern Miss (5–1), Arkansas State (4–2), and Troy (4–2) are still in the race to be the West Division champions.
-Arkansas State beat Troy on November 1 and therefore holds the tiebreaker over Troy.
+Troy clinched the West Division on November 29, 2025, after they beat Southern Miss.